dx-dy-dz/Covi-notifi-Desktop-notifier-using-Python/README.md

 # Covi-notifier
-## A simple desktop notifier built with Python for getting the Covid stats in India
+## A desktop notifier built with Python for getting the Covid stats in India